 7. Provide a generous refund policy and a money-back warranty

 Offering generous return and money-back guarantee plans will help retailers gain consumer confidence and encourage purchases.
-Allowing customers to redeem an item if they change their minds or if it does not fit the product description demonstrates to other customers that you respect your customers and want to offer value to them.
+Allowing customers to redeem an item if they change their minds or do not fit the product description demonstrates to other customers that you respect your customers and want to offer value to them.

 8. Provide incentive schemes

 Store owners can take advantage of this power by providing benefits to customers.
-Retailers can constantly reach out to customers with various forms of offers to make purchases, whether it’s a pop-up coupon on your store’s homepage or a promotional email about an ongoing sale.
+For example, retailers can constantly reach out to customers with various offers to make purchases, whether it’s a pop-up coupon on your store’s homepage or a promotional email about an ongoing sale.

 Here’s Lush’s example where you’ll see a pop-up window offering free delivery.
 And who doesn’t love that?